-- 24. There is however a complex, and in some respects an uneasy relationship between the ideal of decentralisation and that of overall democratic coordination, which must be world-wide if an ecological, sustainable way of life is to be a reality.
-Neither small, autonomous units nor the libertarian ideal can be allowed to imply localised or independent decision making in certain matters, in particular the two crucial areas of resource use and pollution, otherwise a minority who did not observe ecological constraints could simply abuse and squander the benefits secured by those who did. - 25.
-The sixth principle is that society should guarantee access to basic material security for all and should provide a wide range of opportunities for personal fulfilment in both a material and non-material sense. - 26.
-However the over-riding principle is that man should take care not to upset or do irreparable damage to the ecological equilibrium of Nature.
-Taken to its logical extreme it would imply man's return to a primitive hunter/gatherer existence; but applied in conjunction with ideals of conservation, self-sufficiency and an economic steady state it merely acts as a restraint on the type and scope of any development.
-Dramatic changes are necessary in agricultural techniques, waste disposal, town and community planning, quarrying and mining methods, transport facilities, when they are subjected to ecological constraints and it is this principle which unifies all the others and gives them a corporate identity. - 27.
-In summary, the main requirements of a sustainable society are based on those that have been given in "A Blueprint for Survival" by the editors of the Ecologist: (i) minimum disruption of ecological processes; (ii) maximum conservation of materials and energy or an economy of stock rather than flow; (iii) a population in which recruitment equals loss; and (iv) a social system in which the individual can enjoy rather than feel restricted by the first three conditions.
+- There is however a complex, and in some respects an uneasy relationship between the ideal of decentralisation and the fifth principle of overall democratic co-ordination, which must be world-wide if an ecological, sustainable way of life is to be a reality.
+Neither small, autonomous units nor the libertarian ideal can be allowed to imply localised or independent decision making in certain matters, in particular the two crucial areas of resource use and pollution, otherwise a minority who did not observe ecological constraints could simply abuse and squander the benefits secured by those who did. - 3090 The sixth principle is that society should guarantee access to basic material security for all and should provide a wide range of opportunities for personal fulfilment in both a material and non-material sense.
+If hardship is even a possibility, a sense of insecurity will prevent individuals from acting in accordance with ecological constraints.
+A guarantee of security will not ensure voluntary ecological behaviour, but it is a necessary precondition. - In summary, the main requirements of a sustainable society are based of those that have been given in "A Blueprint for Survival" by the editors of the Ecologist: (i) minimum disruption of ecological processes; (ii) maximum conservation of materials and energy or an economy of stock rather than flow; (iii) a population in which recruitment equals loss; and (iv) a social system in which the individual can enjoy rather than feel restricted by the first three conditions.